-A PD servo at each joint is responsible for tracking the target angular value θ{goal} and rotational velocity v{goal} specified from the animation module for each rigid body.
-We use PD gain coefficients of $k_p = 4kn/rad$ and $k_d = 2\sqrt{k_p}$.
+A PD servo at each joint is responsible for tracking the target angular value $\theta{goal}$ and rotational velocity $v{goal}$ specified from the animation module for each rigid body.
+We use PD gain coefficients of $k_p = 4kn/rad$ and $k_d = 2\sqrt{k_p}$ .

-The goal angle θ{goal} for each joint can be either specified in local coordinates or in a heading-based frame.
+The goal angle $\theta{goal}$ for each joint can be either specified in local coordinates or in a heading-based frame.
 The heading-based frame is calculated by starting with the root joint global orientation then aligning it with the world up vector.
 Knowing the heading of the character is useful for encoding the notion of front, back, left and right of the character independent of its orientation and is critical for balance feedback.
 However, this approximation can be a problem if the character flips upside down since the heading will suddenly change.
+If there are inputs that cannot be achieved, as is common with PD tracking joint angles, It will approach the target as close as possible.